Explore health content from A to Z.

 Radiation treatment affects normal cells as well as cancer cells.
 It may cause side effects.
-They depend on how much radiation you get and where you get it.
+These depend on how much radiation you get and where you get it.

 Diarrhea is the most common side effect of radiation for cervical cancer.
 These are some other side effects of radiation:

 Loss of appetite